microslayer/Point-Octree-Visualizer/readme.md

 ## Acknowledgements

 This program was a project for GTECH 733 / Geocomputation II at Hunter College.
-Thank you to Professor Gordon Green for an interesting and educational course!
+Thank you Professor Gordon Green for an interesting and educational course!